 Are you up to conducting a customer churn analysis?

-If you haven’t been measuring your customer churn, now is a good time to start.
-Our free Churn Rate Calculator helps you easily calculate your customer churn rate.
+If you haven’t been measuring your churn rate, now is a good time to start.
+Our free Churn Rate Calculator helps you easily calculate your churn rate.

 Not sure where to begin?
 Contact us online or call us at 888-601-5359 to speak with a strategist.
-Our team of 500+ experts is excited to help you reduce your customer churn and grow your business’s revenue!
+Our team of 500+ experts is excited to help you reduce your churn, retain more customers, and grow your business’s revenue!

 Maria is an experienced marketing professional in both B2C and B2B spaces.
 She’s earned certifications in inbound marketing, content marketing, Google Analytics, and PR.
 Her favorite topics include digital marketing, social media, and AI.
 When she’s not immersed in digital marketing and writing, she’s running, swimming, biking, or playing with her dogs.